Reactions to the War in Afghanistan (2001–2021)

-Following were the reaction to the Afghanistan War (2001–2021).
+Following were the reactions to the Afghanistan War (2001–2021).

 Domestic reactions

 In November 2001, the CNN reported widespread relief amongst Kabul's residents after the Taliban fled the city, with young men shaving off their beards and women taking off their burqas.
 Later that month the BBC's longtime Kabul correspondent Kate Clark reported that "almost all women in Kabul are still choosing to veil" but that many felt hopeful that the ousting of the Taliban would improve their safety and access to food.

 A 2006 WPO opinion poll found that the majority of Afghans endorsed America's military presence, with 83% of Afghans stating that they had a favorable view of the US military forces in their country.
 Only 17% gave an unfavorable view.
 The majority of Afghans, among all ethnic groups including Pashtuns, stated that the overthrowing of the Taliban was a good thing.
 82% of Afghans as a whole and 71% of those living in the war zone held this anti-Taliban view.
 The Afghan population gave the US one of its most favorable ratings in the world.
 A solid majority (81%) of Afghans stated that they held a favorable view of the US.
 However, the majority of Afghans (especially those in the war zone) held negative views on Pakistan and most Afghans also stated that they believe that the Pakistani government was allowing the Taliban to operate from its soil.